RedisTimeSeries/RedisTimeSeries/docs/commands/ts.range.md

     | `var.p`      | Population variance of the values                                |
     | `var.s`      | Sample variance of the values                                    |
     | `twa`        | Time-weighted average of all values (since RedisTimeSeries v1.8) |

   - `bucketDuration` is duration of each bucket, in milliseconds.

+  Without `ALIGN`, bucket start times are multiples of `bucketDuration`.

+  With `ALIGN align`, bucket start times are multiples of `bucketDuration` with remainder `align % bucketDuration`.

+  The first bucket start time is less of equal to `fromTimestamp`.

 </details>